-Grafana allows query templating which lets you define dashboard structure once and then use variables with different data samples inside.
+Grafana allows query templating which lets you define the dashboard structure once and then use variables with different data samples inside.
 Reusing the template may be suitable for test/development cases, working with different teams, or for replacing the data, depending on time or scope.
 Look for more details in the documentation.

-In Tableau, you create worksheets in Tableau Desktop and send it to Tableau Reader as static files.
+In Tableau, you create worksheets in Tableau Desktop and send them to Tableau Reader as static files.
 You can reuse the template in Desktop next time, but you’ll need to create another worksheet by hand and share it separately.

-It’s worth mentioning again that Grafana is a fully open-source and Tableau is proprietary software.
+It’s worth mentioning again that Grafana is fully open-source and Tableau is proprietary software.
 The availability of some functions may depend on this.

 When to use each of the services

 You probably need Tableau if you are working in the business intelligence field and have no other specific needs.
 If your demands are more complex and you have various types of data, Grafana may be a better fit.
-When it comes to time-series and server monitoring, Grafana is very effective.
+When it comes to time series and server monitoring, Grafana is very effective.

 There are some scenarios where Tableau might be the better option for your needs.
 These include:

 - If you have a lot of data in Excel sheets